IamChrister/BiteBuddy/README.md

 - Handling of streams in Bloc & testing them
 - Enhancing test coverage
 - Adding more features to improve user experience
+- Not tested on iOS but the project should not contain anything platform specific